Asqatasun/Asqatasun/README.md

 Bugs:

-- [#86](https://github.com/Tanaguru/Tanaguru/issues/86) : AW22 8.8.1 Case sensitivity of lang definition
+- [#95](https://github.com/Tanaguru/Tanaguru/issues/95) : Provide mechanism to set the size of the firefox screen when loading the page
+- [#93](https://github.com/Tanaguru/Tanaguru/issues/93) : CLI install instructions broken

 Features :

-- Upgrade Java from 1.6 to 1.7
-- Upgrade Hibernate from 3.6.0.Final to 4.3.5.Final
-- Add new "referential-creator-maven-plugin" and "referential-creator" projects
-- Create "rule demo project"
-- Refactor rule packaging to be handled by one project
+- Spanish language integration
+- A11y improvments in audit result page
+- Initialisation of Rgaa3 referential context
+- Initialisation of assisted audit
-- Harmonisation of Referential names
+- Addition of cli script options
-- Improve rules test management

 ## Other opensource tools